-The Department's total net position increased by \$13.5 million to \$815.8 million between fiscal years 2016 and 2015, primarily due to the additional appropriation of general funds the Department received in the fourth quarter of fiscal year 2016 in accordance with Act 119, as amended by Act 124, SLH 2016.
-A large portion of the Department's net position (56%) reflects its investment in capital assets such as land, buildings, infrastructure, furniture and equipment, and construction-in-progress.
+The Department's total net position increased by \$8.6 million to \$824.4 million between fiscal years 2017 and 2016, primarily due to an increase in intergovernmental revenues along with the appropriation of general funds the Department received during fiscal year 2017.
+A large portion of the Department's net position (54%) reflects its investment in capital assets such as land, buildings, infrastructure, furniture and equipment, and construction-in-progress.
 The Department uses these capital assets to provide improvements on a special class of public lands, which are leased to native Hawaiians; consequently, these assets cannot be sold.
 Although the Department's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets cannot be used to liquidate these liabilities.